 The airline is also pretty generous with availability across multiple programs.
 Plus, we love their service.
 Check our reviews here.

-How to book: United Mileage Plan, SAS EuroBonus, Aeroplan.
+How to book: United Mileage Plan, Aeroplan.

 EVA Air award flights from the United States to China (AwardFares).